ALLEN Coaching

 Despite changes in structure and shape, there are essential features shared by all animals in terms of cell arrangement, body symmetry, coelom type, and patterns of digestive, circulatory, or reproductive systems.
 These features are used as the basis of animal classification.

-Despite the fact that all members of Animalia are multicellular, they do not all have the same cell organisation pattern.
+Even though all members of Animalia are multicellular, they do not all have the same cell organisation pattern.
 Cells in sponges, for example, are grouped as loose cell aggregates indicating that they have a cellular level of organization.
-Among the cells, there is some division of labor (activities).
+Among the cells, there is some division of labour (activities).
 The cell arrangement in coelenterates is more complicated.
 The cells that perform the same function are grouped together into tissues, which is referred to as the tissue level of organization.

 Animals can be classified based on their symmetry.
 Sponges are generally asymmetrical, which means that no plane that runs through the center divides them into equal halves.
 Radial symmetry arises when any plane passing through the body's central axis divides it into two identical halves.
 This is the body plan of coelenterates, ctenophores, and echinoderms.
 Animals with bilateral symmetry include annelids, arthropods, and others whose bodies may be divided into identical left and right halves in just one plane.